We are currently experiencing a high level of calls

 Once the service charge period ends on 31 March, we will write to you in the following September with your actuals statement.
 This will detail the actual cost for services received in the previous financial year.

 We will credit your account if we have overestimated the cost of the services.
-If we have underestimated the costs, you will need to pay the outstanding balance within 28 days as advised on the invoice.
+If we have underestimated the costs, the following will happen:

 For Fixed Service Charge Payers